AlanMorel/deimos/README.md

 $ npm install
 ```

+3) Rename `.env.example` to `.env` and edit it to your liking.

-3) Edit `src/Configs.ts` to your liking, then compile and run the server.
+4) Edit `src/Configs.ts` to your liking, then compile and run the server.

 ```sh
 $ npm run start
 ```

+#### Development

+For the best development experience, run the compiler in watch mode to watch for any changes automatically.
+Also, make sure to run the linter to ensure your code complies with the code standards of this project.

 #### Commands